basecamp/kamal-site/docs/configuration/stop-wait-time.md

 ---
-title: Using a different stop wait time
+title: Stop wait time
 ---

-# Using a different stop wait time
+# Stop wait time

 On a new deploy, each old running container is gracefully shut down with a `SIGTERM`, and after a grace period of `10` seconds a `SIGKILL` is sent.
 You can configure this value via the `stop_wait_time` option: